Author guidelines

 Sizing of Artwork

 - As a general rule, the lettering on artwork should have a finished, printed size of 11 pt for normal text and no smaller than 7 pt for subscript and superscript characters.
 Smaller lettering will yield a text that is barely legible.
-This is a rule‐of‐thumb rather than a strict rule.
-There are instances where other factors in the artwork, (for example, tints and shadings) dictate a finished size of perhaps 10 pt.
+This is a guideline rather than a strict rule.
+There are instances where other factors in the artwork (for example, tints and shadings) dictate a finished size of perhaps 10 pt.
 Lines should be of at least 1.5 pt thickness.

 - Small figure size ‐ 60 mm width